 Week 5: Women in Sport: Reporting Sexual Harassment

 Finally, for arenas to be a safe space to play in, or for sports to be a safe career path for women to take up, we need to start talking about sexual harassment redressal mechanisms in India.
 Mechanisms are currently lacklustre, and force women athletes into a trade-off: choosing between a potential career in sport (in a country where professional sport already isn’t taken seriously or considered appropriately ‘feminine’), or choosing to report violence should they want to.

-As the #TheSportsEdit has shown, scaling sports requires much more than meets the eye–sport involves the activity of humans, who often aren’t accommodated for by the systems the sector currently has in place.
+As the #TheSportsEdit has shown, scaling sports requires much more than meets the eye — sport involves the activity of humans, who are often not accommodated by the systems that the sports sector currently has in place.
 As we progress towards developing sporting ecosystems across the country, intersectionality and inclusivity on the field need to be translated from mere policy buzzwords, into tangible outcomes.